The Step Up to Social Work programme is an intensive, full-time, 14-month graduate training programme.

 To apply for the Step Up to Social Work programme, you must have:

-• a minimum 2:2 degree qualification (level 6) in any subject other than social work (please note some Regional Partnerships will accept conditional offers)
+- a 2:2 BA or BSc degree qualification (level 6) or above, in any subject other than social work (some regional partnerships will accept conditional offers)

-• a GCSE in English or English language at grade 4 (C) or above (or an approved equivalent qualification
+- a GCSE in English or English language at grade 4 (C) or above (find a regulated qualification)

 If you have a non-UK qualification, you should make sure that you have electronic versions of any certificates so that you can upload them to the online application portal.